joelekstrom/JEKScrollableSectionCollectionViewLayout/README.md

 ## Planned features
 - Support for `sectionHeadersPinToVisibleBounds`
-- Support for multiple rows in single section

 ## Section backgrounds
 The layout has support for showing background views behind each seaction.